im-knots/ea-monorepo/ea-platform/ea-job-executor/README.md

 ## TODOs

 -  Handle Multiple Outputs:
-    -  Nodes should support returning multiple outputs that downstream nodes can reference.
+    -  multiple output nodes from a single node source. ie one ollama node outputs to 2 destinations.
     -  Currently, each node stores only a single output.
 -  Improve Error Handling:
     -  Standardize error responses from nodes.
     -  Add retries for API-based nodes.
-  Enhance Input Merging:
     -   Improve support for multi-input nodes that concatenate multiple outputs into a single prompt.
-  Kubernetes Optimizations:
-    -  Improve job monitoring and logging for failed executions.
+    - Improve job monitoring and logging